-In a period of upheaval, we have worked with banks to develop systems that enhance their risk management and reporting.
+In a period of upheaval, we have developed systems with banks to enhance their risk management, reporting and digital resilience.
 That collaboration continuously improves the offerings to banking customers and the stability of the financial industry.

 Over the past decades the banking industry has been upended by three radical changes.
 First, the rapid growth of capital markets, then the financial crisis of 2007-08 with an ensuing tightening of regulations and finally, the current digital disruption by technology companies.
 Today we work with banks to stay ahead amid these transformations and even to jointly drive some of these developments.